availaze/availaze/README.md

 > King's Indian Defense

-I really love playing the **King's Indian Defense** due to its ability to gather more materials <br>
-while avoiding blunders, with a solid and flexible pawn structure, making it a robust opening <br>
-despite its drawback <br>
+I really love playing the **King's Indian Defense** with a solid and flexible pawn structure, <br> making it a robust opening despite its drawback <br>